The charitable purposes of the Friends of RCSI are the advancement of education in medicine and health sciences including surgical science.

 Mr Tom Browne is a graduate of RCSI, Class of 1982.
 He trained in Ireland, Iraq, the UK and Australia.
 Following his fellowship from the Royal College of Surgeons in England he did his Masters in Surgery (NUI) on small diameter vascular grafts.
 His Endovascular interest took him to Perth where he is credited with inventing Fenestrated grafts.
 His long term interest in the developing world led him to found ‘Out to Africa’ a charity twinning the teaching Hospital in Lusaka with his own Mid Essex Hospital.

-Photograph Mr Sheraz Daya Trustee Friends of RCSI
+Photograph Dr Paula Cowan Trustee Friends of RCSI

 Trustee